 Under Polish law, it is possible to lodge a complaint against an unjust arrest.
-It should be done within 7 days as from the date of the arrest of the vessel.
-The main disadvantage of this procedure is that it is quite time - consuming - the case has to be re-examined by the court of the higher instance which may take about three months.
-However, if the debtor has time (for example if a vessel is arrested in a shipyard), lodging such complaint is recommended.
+It should be done within 7 days as from a date of arrest of the vessel.
+This procedure is quite time - consuming and may take up to four months.
+However, if debtor has time (for example if a vessel is arrested in a shipyard), lodging such complaint should be given careful consideration.

-ATTENTION: If you pay full amount determined in the arrest order into the court deposit account, your complaint will be dismissed (where there is no arrest anymore, there are no grounds to lodge a complain).
-However, if the debtor is trying to negotiate other type of security - i.e. bank guarantee, insurance guarantee or P&I LOU, it does not prevent the debtor from lodging such complaint and does not itself lead to dismissal of the complaint.
+ATTENTION: If you pay full amount determined in an arrest order into deposit bank account of a court which granted an arrest order (see points 18 & 20 above), your complaint will be dismissed (payment of full amount determined in an arrest order into deposit bank account of a court automatically releases the vessel and where there is no arrest anymore, there are no grounds to lodge a complaint).

+However, if debtor is trying to release vessel on the basis of other type of security - i.e. bank guarantee, insurance guarantee or P&I LOU, lodging of such complaint is should be given careful consideration.

-23. Which period of time will be granted by the Courts in order for the claimants to take legal action on the merits?
+23. What period of time will be granted by the Courts in order for the claimants to take legal action on the merits?

-Up to 14 days.
-Otherwise the arrest collapses (see also art.
+Up to 14 (fourteen) days.
+Otherwise, arrest will collapse (see also art.
 3.3 of the Brussels Convention).